When To Ask For Help For Your Own Health And Well-Being

 - Creating a caregiving team to share the burden of providing care so it doesn’t fall on just you.

-- Attending substance abuse group meetings to start building a network of support you can rely on when you want to turn to alcohol or drugs.
+- Attending substance use group meetings to start building a network of support you can rely on when you want to turn to alcohol or drugs.

 - Understanding the underlying cause of your addiction by speaking to a mental health professional.

-- Checking into a substance abuse treatment facility so you can focus on your health without added stress or distractions.
+- Checking into a substance use treatment facility so you can focus on your health without added stress or distractions.

-It’s important that you reach out as soon as you recognize the symptoms of substance abuse in your life.
+[inline_cta_six] It’s important that you reach out as soon as you recognize the symptoms of substance use in your life.
 That overwhelming feeling of duress that led you down this path with only worsen with addiction.
-Research shows that caregivers with substance abuse issues have a higher risk of:
+Research shows that caregivers with substance use issues have a higher risk of:

 - Improperly administering medication.

 - Delaying calling 911 in an emergency situation.